javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

     alert(x); // undefined, because (x = 1) not evaluated
     ```

-    ...And if the first argument were `false`, then `OR` would goes on and evaluate the second one thus running the assignment:
+    ...And if the first argument is `false`, then `OR` goes on and evaluates the second one thus running the assignment:

     ```js run no-beautify
     let x;